RonenSherman/Neural-Networks/README.md

 # Neural-Networks
-Repository for Game and App development project 1?
-Neural Networks
+Repository for Game and App development for Mr. Miyoshi with fpcus on Neural Networks

-Project ideas: Handwriting/ number recognizer
+Project 1: Handwritten digit recognizer using MNIST dataset

-this is hard...